 For most South Bay breast reconstruction patients whose reconstruction involves a tissue expander, the process the process typically starts at same time as mastectomy surgery, but it can be performed anytime after mastectomy as well.
 Our plastic surgeons will coordinate your tissue expander insertion with your oncologist; the need for radiation and/or chemotherapy may affect the scheduling of your tissue expander insertion.

 The Final Step: Insertion of a Permanent Breast Implant

 Once the skin in the breast area has been stretched adequately for the planned implant, a second surgical procedure will be scheduled.
 During this second surgery, the expander is removed and a permanent breast implant is placed.
-Here is an example of a breast reconstruction result utilizing the tissue expander + implant method.
-You can find many more examples on our website and by visiting our office.
+You can find many examples on our website and by visiting our office.

 In July, we’ll describe the DIEP-Flap method of breast reconstruction.
 If you have questions about breast reconstruction options, speak with one of our board certified plastic surgeons by calling us at